fp7-ofelia/ocf/src/doc/expedient/source/developer/tutorial.rst

 Each aggregate is connected to a number of resources.
 Each slice is also related to a number of resources through a sliver.
-In our example, an :class:`SSHAggregate` consists of a number of :class:`SSHServer`s.
-A slice can have a number of :class:`SSHServerSliver`s that are each part of an :class:`SSHServer`.
+In our example, an :class:`SSHAggregate` consists of a number of :class:`SSHServer` instances.
+A slice can have a number of :class:`SSHServerSliver` instances that are each part of an :class:`SSHServer` instance.

 Documenting Code
 ................